Ping SDKs

 username password journey

 Figure 1.
-Example journey from Identity Cloud
+Example journey from PingOne Advanced Identity Cloud

-For more information about building journeys/trees, read the ForgeRock documentation for tree configuration on AM, or for journey configuration in Identity Cloud.
+For more information about building journeys/trees, refer to tree configuration on PingAM, or journey configuration in PingOne Advanced Identity Cloud.

 Step 2.
 Create an OAuth client

-Within the ForgeRock server, create a public, "Native", OAuth client for the mobile client app with the following values:
+Within the server, create a public, "Native", OAuth client for the mobile client app with the following values:

 • Client name/ID: FlutterOAuthClient